Obama logo: Process

 The final design was decided among seven or eight options in the first round.
 "In terms of our internal process, though, I believe the logo — as we now know it — came out of a second round of design explorations.
 At any rate, it happened quite quickly, all things considered.
 The entire undertaking took less than two weeks."

 The design began late in 2006 and the finished logo made its debut when Obama officially announced his candidacy for presidency February 10, 2007 in Springfield, Illinois.

 John Slabyk and Scott Thomas, designers with the Obama campaign oversaw the customization of the logo for 12 different identity groups as well as for each state with 50 additional versions.
 There was also identity for Republicans and Independents supporting Barack Obama.

 Reception

 The reception of Obama's logo was generally positive, and in some circles, highly praised.
 The Boston Globe beamed that "the ever-present rising sun logo has the feeling of a hot new Internet company."

 "It begins to break with tradition while also rooting itself in tradition," said Peter Krivkovich, CEO of Cramer-Krasselt advertising agency in Chicago.
 "Patriotism is the foundation, but above that is hope, opportunity, newness."

 David Morrison, president of Philadelphia-based market research firm Twentysomething Inc., said the logo has "a nice, contemporary, dynamic, youthful vibe about it."
 Designer Michael Bierut called Obama's branding "just as good or better" as the best commercial brand designs.
-"Every time you look, all those signs are perfect," Beirut said.
+"Every time you look, all those signs are perfect," Bierut said.
 "Graphic designers like me don't understand how it's happening.
 It's unprecedented and inconceivable to us.
 The people in the know are flabbergasted."